-Every student - whether they live on or off-campus - deserves an outstanding and vibrant university experience.
-Our commuters have many opportunities to get involved on campus: they can
+Every student - whether they live on or off campus - deserves an outstanding and vibrant university experience.
+Our commuters have many opportunities to get involved on campus

 - Be aware that - while the Sage Science Center parking lot is an ideal parking location - it fills up quickly.

 - If you're having car trouble, call Public Safety at 386-822-7300.

 - Build relationships, not just mileage!
 You don't want to remember college as being just about classwork, but rather as a great social and academic experience.